 Which friend would you prefer?
 BE FRIEND B. Please.

 Friend B builds communities.

 Small Business Social Media Strategy: Business Building

 The opposite side of this coin is called “Business Building.”
-Business building includes social tactics to achieve measurable business objectives, such as lead generation, sales, or other.
+Business building includes social tactics to achieve measurable business objectives with the help of lead generation experts.
 These objectives are normally shorter-term objectives.

 Ways to use social media for business building: